 4. Initiating Conversations and Setting Limits

 Checking in without being prompted, showing concern, and setting time limits on discussing the affair are signs of progress.
-It’s crucial to keep conversations about the affair limited and balanced with discussions on ordinary, everyday matters.

 5. Willingness to Engage in Couples Therapy